 – The amount of light being reflected from a surface

 – In a printed reproduction, the lightness value regardless of the hue or saturation.
 Brightness is affected by the reflectance of the paper.

 – Term for reflection density

 A term given to the fold whereby paper is folded with the short side running with the grain.

 The largest format that is used for printing newspapers.
 The dimensions are slightly different per country or region.
-A full broadsheet spread measures around 749 × 597 millimeter (29.5 × 23.5 inch).
+A full broadsheet spread measures around 749 × 597 millimeters (29.5 × 23.5 inches).
 After being folded this results in long vertical pages.
-Many newspapers who initially used broadsheet have now switched to smaller handier formats such as Berliner.
+Many newspapers who initially used broadsheet have now switched to smaller handier formats, such as Berliner.

 A heavily embossed paper.

 A pamphlet that is bound in booklet form.

 This glyph or character shape is also called the piping symbol.